kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 As of now, Kubelet doesn't reconcile the value of `kubernetes.io/os`.
 So, it'd be nice to have the reconciliation as part of this change.

-### Implications to Scheduler
+### Potential future changes to Scheduler

-We let the users to explicitly specify nodeSelectors+tolerations or runtimeclasses to express their intention to run an particular OS.
+We let the users to explicitly specify nodeSelectors/nodeAffinities+tolerations or runtimeclasses to express their intention to run an particular OS.
 However, in future, once the OS struct expands, we can see if we can leverage those fields to express scheduling constraints.
 During the alpha, we assume there are no scheduling implications.